wcygan/crawler/readme.md

 A web crawler written in Rust.

-This crawler is used to find all URLs on a given web page.
+This crawler creates a web graph by exploring all URLs that it finds.

 ## Design